alfetahe/process-hub/README.md

     ```
   It is possible to start multiple hubs under the same supervision tree.
   Each hub must have a unique `:hub_id`.

-## Distribution Strategy
-ProcessHub uses consistent hashing to distribute processes.
-When the cluster is updated, the
-hash ring is recalculated.
-The recalculation is done in a way that each node is assigned a unique hash value, and they form a **hash ring**.
-Each node in the cluster keeps track of the ProcessHub cluster and updates its local hash ring accordingly.

-To find the node that the process belongs to, the system will use the hash ring to calculate
-the hash value of the process ID (`child_id`) and assign it to the node with the closest hash value.

-When the cluster is updated and the hash ring is recalculated, it does not mean that all
-processes will be shuffled.
-Only the processes that are affected by the change will be redistributed.
-This is done to avoid unnecessary process migrations.

-For example, when a node leaves the cluster, only the processes that were running on that node
-will be redistributed.
-The rest of the processes will stay on the same node.
-When a new node
-joins the cluster, only some of the processes will be redistributed to the new node, and the rest will stay on the same node.

-> The hash ring implementation **does not guarantee** that all processes will always be
-> evenly distributed, but it does its best to distribute them as evenly as possible.

-This strategy is used by default and is not configurable at the moment.

 ## Cluster Discovery and Formation
 ProcessHub monitors connecting and disconnecting nodes and forms a cluster automatically